Galaxy S9 owners may be able to get in on the Animoji action

 Samsung's upcoming Galaxy S9 phone could borrow another iPhone X feature if the rumors are true.
-(The first is said to be a more robust version of face unlock.)
+(The first is said to be a more robust version of Face ID.)

 The Galaxy S9 may come with a 3D emoji feature, Korean news outlet ETNews reported.
 The feature works by scanning your face and creating a 3D character that mimics your fine-tuned facial movements and expressions, says the report.
 You could also send these 3D emojis in place of normal ones in messages.